From random walks to reaction-diffusion

 Research dating to the 1920s has studied the patterns that humans see during visual hallucinations, which Heinrich Klüver named form constants after studying patients who had taken mescaline.1 These patterns, such as cobwebs, tunnels, and spirals, occur across many individuals, regardless of the cause of their hallucinations.

 Over five decades after Klüver’s work, researchers would determine that form constants originate from simpler linear stripes of cellular activation patterns in the retina.
-When the brain passes these linear patterns from the retina, which is circular, to a rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.2 Some researchers3 believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.
+When the brain passes these linear patterns from the circular retina to the rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.2 Some researchers3 believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.

 Streamlining our simulations